aclark4life/pelican-blog/content/plone-on-heroku.rst

 *Dear Plone, welcome to 2015*

 Picture it.
-The year 2014.
+The year was 2014.
 I was incredibly moved and inspired by this blog entry:

 - http://www.niteoweb.com/blog/dear-plone-welcome-to-2014